tw-mobile-chengdu/mobile-training-android/src/Basic/M01/README.md

 ## What's next?

-- Enough of the Kotlin languge to get you going
+- Enough of the Kotlin language to get you going
 - Retrieving data from the network
 - Displaying listings in a scrolling table
 - Testing and debugging your application